w3c/webappsec/admin/berlin-f2f-july-2015-agenda.md

 Mozilla has generously offered to host us at their Berlin office: https://wiki.mozilla.org/Berlin_Office

+See dial-in and irc details below.

-We'll plan 90 minutes each day at noon local time to find food in the neighborhood + check your email.
+We'll plan 90 minutes each day at noon local time to find food in the neighborhood.

 July 13
 =======